Offers Guide (includes advice on how to decline an offer)

 We advise that you do not ask potential employers to pay for this; while it is sometimes done in recruiting practicing attorneys, employers do not usually pay travel costs for students' spouses or significant others.

 You are, of course, responsible for making travel and reimbursement arrangements for your callback interviews.
-However, if you have difficulty getting reimbursed, or other issues arise, contact the Career Development Office; we may be able to help you communicate more effectively with the firm, or provide other guidance.
+However, if you have difficulty getting reimbursed, or other issues arise, contact the CDO; we may be able to help you communicate more effectively with the firm, or provide other guidance.